Brand, Campaigns & Content October 18, 2018

 Instagram – one app that has it all?

-Although it may seem far-fetched, by comparing the Instagram of 2018 with ‘the one app that has it all’ WeChat from China, you’ll find that it’s a quick match.
-Is Instagram aiming to become a full-service app through continually adding new functionalities providing users with the full experience?
+Although it may seem far-fetched, however, by comparing the Instagram of 2018 with ‘the one app that has it all’ WeChat from China, you’ll find that it’s a quick match.
+Is Instagram aiming to become a full-service app though continually adding new functionalities providing users with the full experience?
 They may be close.
 The app WeChat, with over 650 million users in China is advanced, and the most used app since its launch in 2011.
 And for that reason, because WhatsApp, Facebook, YouTube and Google are off the limits in China.
 They simply can’t use any app that we know here, just WeChat.

 WeChat is originally a chat app, similar to WhatsApp.
 But next to chatting, you can do almost anything you want in the app: play games, order a taxi, make video calls, order food, send your location, read the news and even schedule a meeting with your doctor.